verilator/verilator/docs/guide/environment.rst

 .. option:: OBJCACHE

    Optionally specifies a caching or distribution program to place in front of all runs of the C++ compiler.
-For example, "ccache".
+For example, "ccache" or "sccache".
 If using :command:`distcc` or :command:`icecc`/:command:`icecream`, they would generally be run under :command:`ccache`; see the documentation for those programs.
 If OBJCACHE is not set, and at configure time ccache